Berlinale & EFM Participation Guidelines

 Any company or person with an outstanding debt to the festival or EFM will be refused accreditation/registration until the debt has been paid.

-The applicant guarantees that all documents, in particular the photos submitted with their application, are free of copyright and may be used for the Berlinale Attendee List and, if applicable, the EFM Participants Guide.
+The person applying for accreditation guarantees that all documents, in particular the photos submitted with their application, are free of copyright and may be used for the accreditation/EFM badge, if applicable, the EFM Participants Guide.
 The applicant guarantees that they release the Berlinale from any claims by copyright holders regarding the use of the submitted material.
 The Berlinale reserves the right to retrospectively refuse an accreditation which makes unauthorised use of copyrighted material

-Participants are not permitted to make audio and/or visual recordings of any kind of online content (in particular Online Screenings).
-Any infringement of this rule could lead to civil and/or criminal legal action and will result in the participant having their online access removed.
+Film and sound recordings of any kind are not permitted to be made by festival participants at online or on-site film screenings.
+Any infringement of this rule could lead to civil and/or criminal legal action and will result in the participant being asked to leave the venue or having their online access removed.

 To prevent piracy, every festival participant confirms that they will not steal intellectual property in accordance with copyright laws and with respect to the resultant rights.

-In the event of authorised persons recording images and/or sound during a screening or event, festival participants agree to their possible inclusion in an image and/or sound recording and permit these recordings to be potentially broadcast or transmitted to third parties for publicity purposes without any claim to remuneration.
+In the event of authorised persons recording images and/or sound during a public screening or event, festival attendees agree to their possible inclusion in an image and/or sound recording and permit these recordings to be potentially broadcast or transmitted to third parties for publicity purposes without any claim to remuneration.

 In addition, the general terms and conditions of Kulturveranstaltungen des Bundes in Berlin GmbH apply.
 If there is any contradiction between the above participation guidelines and the general terms and conditions, the former take precedence.